teslamate-org/teslamate/README.md

 - Data is stored in a **Postgres** database
 - Visualization and data analysis with **Grafana**
 - Vehicle data is published to a local **MQTT** Broker

+## Documentation

+The full TeslaMate documentation is available on [Read The Docs](https://teslamate.readthedocs.io/).

 ## Features